Module 4 Ham & Cooked Pork

 Brines used in different plants vary in their behaviour due to differences in their micro flora and this behaviour must be recognised.
 Because of their singular nature a unique characteristic is that the live brine is continually re-used.
 The practice of freshly and routinely preparing the live cover brine by the addition of a starter culture is a modern short cut intended to circumvent the traditional time aged process and is not compliant with the requirements of Clause 6.3 that is specific to the traditional process.
 To be certified by the charter such products, for the purpose of labelling and differentiation from authentic and traditionally Cured Wiltshire Ham and Ham Hock, should be clearly described as “Wiltshire-Style” (or similar) within the legal name of the product.
 Such products, depending on the final water content of the finished product would either fall with the definition of a Category 3: Ham with No Added Water (see Clause 6.4) or Category 4: Ham with Added Water (see Clause 6.5).

 The function of the starter culture is to ensure that the right microbiological flora is present in order for the live brine to mature to a point where it can be self-maintaining with occasional additions of salt, nitrite and nitrate to maintain its condition.
-Typical levels of microflora are of a count greater than 10and are predominantly made up of large concentrations of micrococci and lactobacilli.
+Typical levels of microflora are of a count greater than 106 and are predominantly made up of large concentrations of micrococci and lactobacilli.
 Once the mature live cover brine has been created the brine can then be re-used without further addition of the starter culture, except for occasional top-up as explained below.

 There will be occasions when existing cover brines will need to be replenished by the addition of a top-up cover brine normally created by using a starter culture – this should be an occasional practice rather than routine.